 - Up to $12.50 in late fines per item;

-- $100 or actual replacement cost of the material borrowed (whichever is greater); and
+- $100 or the actual replacement cost of the material borrowed (whichever is greater); and

 - $15 administrative fee (non-refundable)

-Failure to return materials and pay all associated fees will result in suspension of the patron's library privileges (including computer use and access to electronic resources) until the matter is resolved.
+Failure to return materials and pay all associated fees will result in the suspension of the patron's library privileges (including computer use and access to electronic resources) until the matter is resolved and the account is brought back to good standing.
 Failure to return library materials may also result in criminal prosecution.

-The Texas State Law Library reserves the right to change this policy at any time.
+The State Law Library reserves the right to change this policy at any time.